wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error           July 2019

-   The fields of the Extended DNS Error option are defined further in the following sub-sections.

 3.1.
-The R (Retry) flag

-   The R (Retry) flag provides a hint as to what the receiver may want to do with this annotated error.
-Specifically, the R (or Retry) flag provides a hint to the receiver that it should retry the query to another server.
-If the R bit is set (1), the sender believes that retrying the query may provide a successful answer next time; if the R bit is clear (0), the sender believes that the resolver should not ask another server.

-   The EDE mechanism is specifically designed to be extensible, and so implementations may receive newly assigned EDE codes that it does not understand.
-The R flag allows implementations to make a decision as to what to do if it receives a response with an unknown code - retry or drop the query.
-Note that this flag is only a suggestion and SHOULD NOT be used if the information code is understood by the implementation.
-Unless a protective transport mechanism (like TSIG [RFC2845] or (D)TLS xref target="RFC7858"/>, [RFC8094]) is used, the bit's value could have have been altered by a person-in-the-middle.
-   Receivers MAY choose to ignore this hint.
-See the security considerations for additional considerations.

-3.2.
 The INFO-CODE field

-   This 15-bit value provides the additional context for the RESPONSE- CODE of the DNS message.
+   This 16-bit value, encoded in network (MSB) byte order, provides the additional context for the RESPONSE-CODE of the DNS message.
 The INFO-CODE serves as an index to the "Extended DNS Errors" registry Section 5.1.

-3.3.
+3.2.
 The EXTRA-TEXT field

    The UTF-8-encoded, EXTRA-TEXT field may be zero-length, or may hold additional information useful to network operators.